Want to browse Sheffield United retro shirts? Read on…

-They have around 60 classic Sheffield United shirts and pieces of kit from 1990 to the present day.
+They have around some classic Sheffield United shirts and pieces of kit from the 90s to the present day.

-They include the 1990 home shirt (above) that was worn as Dave Bassett guided the Blades back to the top flight of English football after an absence of 15 years.
+They include the 1990 home shirt (above left).
+This retro football shirt was worn as Dave Bassett guided the Blades back to the top flight of English football after an absence of 15 years.